-- 6.1 Integrity is central to how we deliver services and we will lead by example, as follows: - 6.2 We work for and serve the whole Council, recognising our duty as public sector employees to discharge public functions reasonably and within the law. - 6.3 We are open and honest and transparent in all we do. - 6.4 We demonstrate high personal standards, treating others as we would expect to be treated ourselves, fairly and with respect.
+- 6.1 Integrity is central to how we deliver services and we will lead by example, as follows: - 6.2 We work for and serve the whole Council, recognising our duty as public sector employees to discharge public functions reasonably and within the law. - 6.3 We are open and honest and transparent in all we do.

-16 The term employee is used in the Code to cover employees as well as all of the categories referred to in this paragraph.
+&lt;sup>17 The term employee is used in the Code to cover employees as well as all of the categories referred to in this paragraph.

-- 6.5 We never ignore or condone wrongdoing. - 6.6 We are accountable for what we do and take responsibility for our actions and decisions.
+- 6.4 We demonstrate high personal standards, treating others as we would expect to be treated ourselves, fairly and with respect. - 6.5 We never ignore or condone wrongdoing. - 6.6 We are accountable for what we do and take responsibility for our actions and decisions.